 Commonwealth Seniors Health Card

-A Commonwealth Seniors Health Card can help you to get cheaper health care.
-As an Age Pensioner, you’ll be eligible for a Commonwealth Seniors Health Card, provided that:
+A Commonwealth Seniors Health Card can help you get cheaper health care.
+As an Age Pensioner, you’ll be eligible for a Commonwealth Seniors Health Card, provided that you:

-- you don’t qualify for any other government payment from the Department of Human Services or the Department of Veterans’ Affairs.
+- Don’t qualify for any other government payment from the Department of Human Services or the Department of Veterans’ Affairs.

-- you pass another income test that has different criteria than the Age Pension income test.
+- Pass another income test that has different criteria than the Age Pension income test.

-- you are an Australian resident and you’re currently living in Australia.
+- Are an Australian resident and you’re currently living in Australia.

 SAPTO (Senior Australians and Pensioners Tax Offset) is a tax offset that’s available to eligible pensioners in Australia.
-It can reduce or even totally eliminate your tax liability.
-However, it can’t be used to generate you a tax refund.
+It can reduce or even totally eliminate your tax liability, but it can’t be used to give you a tax refund.

 If you’re an Age Pensioner, you’ll also be eligible for SAPTO if you pass another income threshold test.
 If you do, you may be eligible for either a full or partial offset.

-You may also be eligible for a pension supplement and an energy supplement to help you with your pharmaceutical and utilities bills.
-You may also be eligible for rent assistance.
+You may also be eligible for a pension supplement and an energy supplement to help you with your pharmaceutical and utilities bills, as well as rent assistance.

 You don’t need to apply for these additional benefits.
-You will automatically receive any of them if the Department of Human Services deems you to be eligible based on your Age Pension income and assets tests.
+You will automatically receive any you qualify for if the Department of Human Services deems you to be eligible based on your Age Pension income and assets tests.